AlbertWhite/site-v2.0/src/data/blogs/mean.md

 ### How to make Express+Angular work

-Before we want to make them work, I want to make it clear: Node.js is for backend, but Angular is still for front-end.
-Although we can set routing and bind data in Angular, but it is still front-end framework.
-In other words, if we want to deal with the database or public API via http request, we still need to do that in node server.

-But now the problem comes, how does Express and Angular communicates with each other?
-Now the data is always got in the server, but Angular needs to use the data in controllers.
-Then how do angular get data from server?
+How does Express and Angular communicates with each other?
+How does angular controller get data from server?

-Let's imagine: what is the basic way of communication between client and server?

-Yes, with get and post request in http protocols.

 Then the answer is clear for us.
-We need to create API in the server, and use the api in Angular.
+We need to create API in the server, and use the API in Angular.
 For example, in the server:

 express-server.js